-Scottish lawmakers set to approve independence vote call
+Scottish lawmakers approve independence vote call

 The two leaders met Monday in Glasgow ahead of the UK government's plans to trigger Article 50 on Wednesday, the formal announcement of a separation from the EU.

-In comments reported by the UK Press Association, Sturgeon said May had been clear that the terms of the UK's divorce from the EU and the details of a new free trade deal would be known within two years.
+In comments reported by the Press Association, Sturgeon said May had been clear that the terms of the UK's divorce from the EU and the details of a new free trade deal would be known within two years.

 "I think it makes it very difficult for the Prime Minister to maintain a rational opposition to a referendum in the time scale I have set out," Sturgeon said.